 LINCOLN, Neb.
-(DTN) -- A Michigan farm at the center of a federal investigation was allowed by a federal court on Wednesday to sell a tract of land that is subject to a restraining order.
+(DTN) -- A Michigan farm at the center of a federal investigation has asked a federal court to allow it to sell a tract of land subject to a restraining order.

 Zeeland, Michigan-based Boersen Farms Inc. has been prevented from selling property by equipment company TFG-Michigan.
 In 2017, the company filed a lawsuit against Boersen Farms, claiming the company had not been paid for more than 120 center pivots leased by the farm.

 In a motion filed with the U.S. District Court for the District of Western Michigan on Thursday, Boersen Farms asked the court to provide relief from the restraining order to allow the farm to sell a 51-acre tract of land.
 Boersen Farms owes a mortgage payment to Indiana-based Farmland Capital Solutions, LLC, according to the motion.

 TFG-Michigan originally filed its lawsuit in Utah and Boersen Farms was found in contempt of court in that case.